Analysis | The best NBA fits for Gonzaga’s Jalen Suggs

 2. New Orleans Pelicans (22-27): Currently 11th in draft lottery order

-Building around Zion Williamson is going to be one of the league’s most fascinating challenges over the next five years, but it’s already clear that the Pelicans will need more elite talent than they have on hand if they want to mature into contenders.
+Building around Zion Williamson is going to be one of the league’s most fascinating challenges over the next five years, but it’s already clear that the Pelicans will need more elite talent if they want to mature into contenders.
 Start here: Imagine if Williamson wasn’t held back by one of the worst point guard rotations in the league.
 The second-year sensation — who is averaging 26.4 points, 7.1 rebounds and 3.5 assists per game while often functioning as a lead playmaker — would be even more unstoppable, and the Pelicans would be a rock-solid playoff team rather than sitting on the play-in bubble.

 Suggs’ ability to space the court would open up more room for Williamson to attack defenses from the top of the key, and his ball movement skills would help New Orleans avoid stagnant stretches and spotty late-game execution.
 Adding Suggs would give Stan Van Gundy the ability to utilize Williamson more often as a battering ram roll man in pick-and-rolls, and it would allow the Pelicans to move on from Eric Bledsoe.
 It all sounds too good to be true.